 Join Boston-based social justice project Wee the People for a two-part workshop celebrating black identity, creativity, and cultural expression.
+Kids and caregivers of all backgrounds are welcome.

 Session 1 will feature an interactive storytime where kids will explore the lives and contemporary art of Jean-Michel Basquiat and Nina Chanel Abney, two artists whose revolutionary work champions Black lives, celebrates resistance, and radicalizes mainstream art spaces.